 The “GWF” and threshold issues

 I almost labeled this one as the easiest to close.
 But, until you get used to them, they take a level of investigation and can confuse you.
 The acronym “GWF” stands for “Goober With Firewall.”
-It refers to complaints from people who generally don’t know how servers work with log files attached to the complaint showing normal network transactions occurring.
+It refers to complaints from people who generally don’t know how servers work with log files attached to the complaint showing routine network transactions occurring.
 Usually, these will come in with breathless notes saying that a mail server has been attacking a name server on port 53 by looking up MX and A records.
 (Hint: That’s how a sending mail server discovers where to find the receiving mail server.)
 Or, the breathless note will talk about a mail server attacking another mail server by connecting to it on port 25 and sending mail.
 (Hint: that’s what mail servers exist to do.)

 A word about time frames